sportbible homepage

 Jack Kenmare

-It has been announced that ITV have won back the rights to show all of England men’s football matches.
+ITV have won back the rights to show England men’s football matches.

 Back in April, Channel 4 announced that they had won the rights to broadcast England games between 2022 and 2024 – a deal that includes Nations League, European Championship qualifiers and international friendlies.

-Upcoming fixtures in the previously mentioned competitions will continue to be shown live on Channel 4 in the coming months, with the nations' European Qualifier games to be shown on Channel 4 in 2023.
+Upcoming fixtures in the previously mentioned competitions will continue to be shown live on Channel 4 in the coming months, with the nations' European Qualifier against Malta being aired on the channel as well as their last game of 2023 against Macedonia on Monday.

-But it was confirmed on Monday that ITV will show free to air coverage of all England men’s football matches outside major tournament finals from September 2024 through to June 2028.
+But it was confirmed that ITV will show free to air coverage of all England men’s football matches outside major tournament finals from September 2024 through to June 2028.

 Advert